Attack the Block: Plot

-The gang try to flee to Wyndham Tower, a tower block, but are attacked outside by the aliens; Biggz is forced to hide in a skip, though he is later saved by a pair of their young neighbors who manage to kill the alien.
+The gang try to flee to Wyndham Tower, a tower block, but are attacked outside by the aliens; Biggz is forced to hide in a recycling bin, though he is later saved by a pair of their young neighbours who manage to kill the alien.
 Meanwhile, Pest is bitten in the leg by an alien who breaks into their building.
 They discover that Samantha also lives in their building and persuade her to treat Pest's leg.
-An alien bursts into her apartment and Moses kills it with a samurai sword.
-Realizing that the group was not lying about the creatures being extraterrestrial, Samantha joins them.
+An alien bursts into her flat and Moses kills it with a samurai sword.
+Realising that the group was not lying about the creatures being extraterrestrial, Samantha joins them.

-The gang moves upstairs to the flat owned by Tia (Danielle Vitalis), Dimples (Paige Meade), Dionna and Gloria, believing that their security gate will keep them safe.
+The gang move upstairs to the flat where Tia, Dimples, Dionna and Gloria live, believing that their security gate will keep them safe.
 Two aliens instead attack from outside, smashing through the windows and decapitating Dennis.
 Samantha kills an alien, saving Moses in the process, while Tia and Dimples manage to kill the other one by ganging up on it.
-The girls believe the boys to be the focus of the creatures (since they killed the first alien) and kick them out of the flat.
+The girls believe the boys to be the focus of the creatures and kick them out of the flat.
 Hi-Hatz and two more henchmen arrive and attack the gang, blaming them for the death of the first henchman, but another alien arrives and chases Hi-Hatz and the henchmen into a lift; only Hi-Hatz makes it out alive.

-Making their way upstairs to Ron's weed room, the gang runs into more aliens, but using fireworks as a distraction, they manage to get through.
+Making their way upstairs to Ron's weed room, the gang run into more aliens, but use fireworks as a distraction and manage to get through.
 Jerome becomes disoriented in the smoke and is killed by an alien.
-Entering Ron's flat, they find that Hi-Hatz is waiting for them there, who prepares to shoot Moses but he is then suddenly attacked and killed by the rest of the aliens who break in through the window.
+Entering Ron's flat, they find Hi-Hatz waiting, who prepares to shoot Moses but he is then suddenly attacked and killed by the rest of the aliens who break in through the window.
 The group flee and are joined by Brewis, one of Ron's customers and a zoology student.
 Moses, Pest and Samantha retreat into the weed room, while Ron hides in the flat.